-The Queue interface is available in java.util package and extends the Collection interface.
-The queue collection is used to hold the elements about to be processed and provides various operations like the insertion, removal etc. It is an ordered list of objects with its use limited to insert elements at the end of the list and deleting elements from the start of list i.e. it follows the FIFO or the First-In-First-Out principle.
+The Queue interface present in the java.util package and extends the Collection interface is used to hold the elements about to be processed in FIFO(First In First Out) order.
+It is an ordered list of objects with its use limited to insert elements at the end of the list and deleting elements from the start of the list, (i.e.), it follows the FIFO or the First-In-First-Out principle.

 - The Queue is used to insert elements at the end of the queue and removes from the beginning of the queue.
 It follows FIFO concept.

 - The Java Queue supports all methods of Collection interface including insertion, deletion etc.

 - LinkedList, ArrayBlockingQueue and PriorityQueue are the most frequently used implementations.

 - If any null operation is performed on BlockingQueues, NullPointerException is thrown.

 - The Queues which are available in java.util package are Unbounded Queues.

 - The Queues which are available in java.util.concurrent package are the Bounded Queues.

 - All Queues except the Deques supports insertion and removal at the tail and head of the queue respectively.
 The Deques support element insertion and removal at both ends.